codeforamerica/report-changes/README.md

 * All buildpacks are the same between staging and production

 To promote the staging environment to production click the "Promote to production..." button in the colorado-benefits pipeline in Heroku.

+# Adding New Counties

+Here are the steps to add a new Colorado county.
+1. Add the county name to the VALID_COUNTIES array in the [CountyFinder](https://github.com/codeforamerica/colorado-benefits/blob/master/app/services/county_finder.rb).
+2. Add the counties zip codes to the COUNTY_ZIP_CODES hash in the CountyFinder.
+    - The zip codes can be gathered by matching the county fips to the zips.
+    - FIPs are found at the [NRCS website](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697)
+    - Find the FIPS for your county.
+    - County to zip code mapping is on the [HUD website](https://www.huduser.gov/portal/datasets/usps_crosswalk.html)
+    - Search for that FIPS
+    - All the zip codes with that FIPS are that County's zip codes.
+    - Copy and paste